Beyond Vanilla Variational Autoencoders: Detecting Posterior Collapse in Conditional and Hierarchical Variational Autoencoders: Background on Variational Autoencoders

 \section{Background on Variational Autoencoders}

-\textbf{Variational Autoencoders:} VAEs represent a class of generative models assuming each data point $x$ is generated from an unseen latent variable.
-Specifically, VAEs assume that there exists a latent variable $z \in \mathbb{R}^{d_1}$, which can be sampled from a prior distribution $p(z)$ (usually a standard Gaussian), and the data can be observed through a conditional distribution $p(x | z)$ that modeled as a decoder.
-Because the marginal log-likelihood $\log p(x)$ is intractable, VAEs use amortized variational inference \cite{Blei17} to approximate the posterior $p(z | x)$ via a variational distribution $q(z | x)$.
+\textbf{Variational Autoencoder:} VAE represents a class of generative models assuming each data point $x$ is generated from an unseen latent variable.
+Specifically, VAE assumes that there exists a latent variable $z \in \mathbb{R}^{d_1}$, which can be sampled from a prior distribution $p(z)$ (usually a normal distribution), and the data can be sampled through a conditional distribution $p(x | z)$ that modeled as a decoder.
+Because the marginal log-likelihood $\log p(x)$ is intractable, VAE uses amortized variational inference \citep{Blei17} to approximate the posterior $p(z | x)$ via a variational distribution $q(z | x)$.
 The variation inference $q(z | x)$ is modeled as an encoder that maps data $x$ into the latent $z$ in latent space.
-This allows tractable approximate inference using the ELBO:
+This allows tractable approximate inference using the evidence lower bound (ELBO):